JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 ```

 The symbolic variables and parameters can also be used to query or alter the
 dynamical system.
-For example, we can obtain, or alter, any parameter by providing the
-symbolic parameter index.
+In the equations above we say that the symbolic variable `CO2` was equated to the parameter `CO2_0`.
-There are multiple ways to obtain the symbolic index provided we know its name.
+There are multiple ways to obtain a symbolic index provided we know its name.
 First, we can re-create the symbolic parameter:

 ```@example MAIN
-index = first(@parameters CO2_0)
+index = only(@parameters CO2_0)
 ```

-Second, we can use the retrieved MTK model and access its `CO2_0` parameter:
+Second, we can use the retrieved MTK model and access its `CO2_0` field, which will return the symbolic variable:

 ```@example MAIN
 index = mtk.CO2_0